kevinhenryburke/scalegitbook/app-maintenance/DevelopingMicroscope.md

 # Developing the Scaleable Architecture Framework for Salesforce

 This page outlines how to work on the Microscope, demo and the Analytics apps all in one scratch org instance.
 ## Github access

-This is a private repo.
+The source for these apps is in a private repo on [Github](https://github.com/kevinhenryburke/frictionless).
 Repo info is below in clone command.
-You will need to authenticate to the repo with VS Studio.
+You will need to authenticate to the repo within VS Studio to develop Microscope.
 ## Branching Strategy

 Create a branch when starting to work on something new.
 During the solo development phase I use the convention b*YYYYMMDD* (e.g. b20211219) for my branch names but these will need to feature specific in multi-developer mode
 ## Branching and getting code from repo to VS Code

 Create new folder and open in VS Code.
 I give the folder the name of the branch I'm working on (e.g. b20211219)